Daisy Pearce: Legacy

 In 2016, Pearce was named Football Woman of the Year for her work as the AFL's female football ambassador, an AFL talent coordinator and a graduate intern at the Melbourne Football Club.
 In February 2017, Melbourne unveiled its new AFLW mascot, a costumed human depicting a "young female footy player", named Daisy in honour of Pearce.
 On 7 March 2017, Pearce became the first woman to be elected as a director on the board of the AFLPA; the association had decided that day to include AFLW players as full members.

 In September 2018, the VFL Women's best and fairest award was named the Lambert–Pearce Medal to honour Pearce and VWFL founding committee member and former president Helen Lambert.
 Pearce won the inaugural award in 2016 after winning six Helen Lambert Medals in the VWFL.
 In December 2023, Melbourne named its AFL Women's best and fairest award the Daisy Pearce Trophy to honour Pearce, a three-time recipient of the award, and by August 2024, the club had named its academy for its first- to third-year AFLW players the Daisy Pearce Academy.
 In December 2024, Pearce received life membership at Melbourne for her contributions to the club, and in June 2025, she was inducted into the Australian Football Hall of Fame, with Pearce and fellow 2025 inductee Erin Phillips becoming the first AFLW players to be inducted and joining Debbie Lee as the only women in the Hall of Fame.
+In April 2026, she was named as an interchange player in afl.com.aus AFLW team of the decade; her 55 career matches were the fewest of any player to be selected in the team.